A 6.1 magnitude earthquake strikes the Indonesian island of Java - ExBulletin

 A 6.1 magnitude earthquake strikes the Indonesian island of Java

-A powerful 6.1-magnitude earthquake shook the southern part of Indonesia's main island of Java on April 27, but there were no immediate reports of injuries or major property damage.
+A 6.1-magnitude earthquake shook the southern part of Indonesia's main island of Java on Saturday, but there were no immediate reports of injuries or serious property damage.

 The US Geological Survey said the earthquake occurred 102 kilometers (63 miles) south of the city of Banjar and at a depth of 68.3 kilometers (42.4 miles).
 There was no tsunami warning.